 Play is how children make sense of the world.
 Staff engage the children’s attention and offer challenges that are within the child’s capacity to master.
 Staff support play and help the children to use language and thinking skills to problem solve, negotiate and extend their play.
 Staff plan curriculum with goals in mind for children’s learning and development, while respecting the children’s interests and choices.
 As leaders, we create learning experiences to foster creativity, encourage curiosity and provide opportunities for the children to think and work together.

 Staff document through observations, learning stories, picture boards and books.
 Staff display photos and learning experiences for the children, families and others to see.
-Staff engage the children with stories, small groups and large groups.
+Staff provide the children with stories, small groups and large group activities.
 Staff engage in communication with the children and help them to listen and express themselves to one another.
 Staff provide time, space and materials to encourage expression and to help foster close relationships.
 Staff talk with children about ideas related to their play and help with resources to enhance the play.

-Staff members introduce children to play materials and activities that are likely to match emerging interests and skills.
+Staff introduce children to play materials and activities that are likely to match emerging interests and skills.
 Staff plan activity sequences to promote emergent literacy, (reading and writing) skills.
-Staff read frequently to children daily.
+Staff read frequently to the children daily.

 We promote an appreciation of each child’s own individuality.
 We support each child’s creative development by providing opportunities for creative self-expression and exploration.
 Creative expression materials are available for exploration and manipulation.
+Children are given daily opportunities to take responsibility for their surroundings.

 Staff use proper health and hygiene practices to ensure the center is a safe place for others.
 Daily observations of the children are made upon arrival to detect possible symptoms of ill health.

-Upon enrollment, parents provide up-to-date immunization records.
+Upon enrollment, parents provide up to date immunization records.
 A written procedure signed by a parent is required for administering medication to a child.
 An individual emergency plan for each child with anaphylactic allergies with input from the parent will be posted in their classrooms.
 All staff will sign off on the individual plan.
-All staff are trained in Emergency First Aid and CPR.
+All staff are trained in emergency First Aid and CPR.
 All staff have a Vulnerable Sector Check on file.

 Naptime is scheduled daily for all children.
 Rest is an important part of their growth and development.
 Children are invited to bring a blanket from home.
 This helps them to feel safe and secure in a different place of rest.
-The calming atmosphere of the room; music playing, lights off and staff rubbing their backs makes it an easy transition to sleep time.
+The calming atmosphere of the room; music playing, lights off and staff rubbing their backs makes it an easy transition to nap time.
 Children are encouraged to rest but are not actually required to sleep.

-Our school encourages families to participate in fun activities going on in the Windsor/Essex county communities.
-We post flyers, workshops and information for our families to access.
+Our school encourages families to participate in fun activities going on in the Windsor/Essex County communities.
+We post flyers, workshops, and information for our families to access.

-Throughout the year, we are involved in training students through high school, college and university programs.
-We build positive and supportive relationships with community support agencies that provide us with resources and classroom support to better the needs of the children, families and our educators.
+Throughout the year, we are involved in training students through high school, college, and university programs.
+We build positive and supportive relationships with community support agencies that provide us with resources and classroom support to better the needs of the children, families, and our educators.

-The staff at Story Book Early Learning Centre consists of dedicated, well qualified, experienced teachers.
+The childcare staff at Story Book Early Learning Centre consists of dedicated, professionally qualified, experienced teachers.
 We have Registered Early Childhood Educators who belong to the College of Early Childhood Educators.
-Only members of the college can use the protected title “Registered Early Childhood Educator” (RECE).
-The College of Early Childhood Educators regulates Ontario’s profession of Early Childhood Education in the interest of the public, children and families.
-We are accountable for our actions as Registered Early Childhood Educators and are responsible to abide by the College of ECE Code of Ethics & Standards of Practice.
+Only members of the College can use the protected title “Registered Early Childhood Educator” (RECE).
+The College of Early Childhood Educators regulates Ontario’s profession of Early Childhood Education in the interest of the public, children, and families.
+We are accountable for our actions as Early Childhood Educators and are responsible to abide by the College of ECE Code of Ethics & Standards of Practice.
 Additionally, only individuals who have met the registration requirements of the College and hold a Certificate of Registration in good standing may practice the profession of Early Childhood Education.
 We also have experienced assistant teachers that complement our programs.
 All staff have an obligation and a duty to report any alleged abuse or neglect.

 Our staff believe in gaining new understanding of best practices of child development and advances made in our field of study.
 Staff are encouraged and supported in on-going professional growth and development.
 Staff actively participate in workshops, reading material and many forms of learning.
 These opportunities of professional development mostly happen in the evenings and on their own time.
 This truly demonstrates how committed the staff are to the children and the families we serve.

-Staff attend weekly staff meetings where ideas and programming are shared.
+Staff attend staff meetings where ideas and programming are shared.
 They are given opportunities to collaborate ideas and have the chance to voice any questions or concerns.